0808 808 4000 Get help now

 Be wary of companies who suggest they can put you in touch with an IP if you pay them a fee.
 You can contact an IP directly without going through another company.

 Before you agree to use the services of any IP, check their terms and conditions carefully including what fees may be charged.
 See the next section IVA charges.
-Check to see whether they follow the IVA protocol and make sure you shop around different IPs to compare their services and fees.
+Check to see whether they follow the IVA Protocol and make sure you shop around different IPs to compare their services and fees.

 IVA charges